lwndev/vagrant-yeoman-env/README.md

 * The VM uses 1GB of RAM.
 This is probably overkill and you can adjust memory allocation in the Vagrantfile if you wish (/vagrant/Vagrantfile)
 * Live refresh of the browser is not currently supported as the project server and your browser are running on different operating systems.
-* Yeoman is still in beta as of this writing and I've noticed wonkyness with the webapp generator, specifically when downloading some dependencies via NPM.

 Happy Coding!